DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/travis.md

 ## Step 3 - Add the `test` script to package.json

 To test a project, Travis runs test scripts.
 For Node.js projects, the default test script is `npm test`.
 To tell npm how to run your tests, add the `test` script to the project's package.json file.
-Use the `:headless` postfix to run browsers headlessly.
+Use the `:headless` postfix to run browsers in headless mode.

 > Important!
-Travis CI uses Ubuntu Server virtual machines that do not have regular graphical environment like Unity, GNOME or KDE installed.
-Use the `:headless` postfix to run browsers headlessly.
+Travis CI uses Ubuntu Server virtual machines that do not have a graphic environment like Unity, GNOME or KDE.
+Use the `:headless` postfix to run browsers in headless mode.

 ```text
 "scripts": {